Tag: european-union

 The GSM Association is claiming that Europe’s mobile industry is cutting back spending on new networks and services as a growing regulatory burden from the European Union puts profitability under pressure.

-The European Commission, however, asserted that mobile operators are making excessive profits and has imposed retail price caps on the industry.
+The European Commission, however, has asserted that mobile operators are making excessive profits and has imposed retail price caps on the industry.

 This is refuted by the GSMA – using data from management consultancy AT Kearney – which argues that the European mobile industry’s return on capital employed (ROCE) was just 9 per cent in 2006 compared with more than 20 per cent in software, pharmaceuticals and several other sectors.